jarossnd/jason-cooking-old/content/recipes/sweet-meat-loaf/index.md

 ## Directions

-1. Preheat oven to 350
+1. Preheat oven to 350&deg; F
 2. Lightly grease a 5x9 inch loaf pan
 3. Press the brown sugar in the bottom of the prepared loaf pan and spread the ketchup over the sugar
 4. In a mixing bowl, mix thoroughly all remaining ingredients and shape into a loaf.
 Place on top of ketchup.